ghc/ghc/docs/users_guide/exts/quantified_constraints.rst

 1. First see if there is a given un-quantified constraint ``C t``.
 If so, use it to solve the constraint.

-2. If not, look at all the available given quantified constraints; if exactly one one matches ``C t``, choose it; if more than one matches, report an error.
+2. If not, look at all the available given quantified constraints; if exactly one matches ``C t``, choose it; if more than one matches, report an error.

 3. If no quantified constraints match, look up in the global instances, as described in :ref:`instance-resolution` and :ref:`instance-overlap`.